Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: SemInfo: A Metric of Semantic Information Encoded in Constituent Structures

 Similarly, we define the inverse document frequency for maximal substrings (Equation~\ref{eq:inverse-dfreq}).
-The inverse document frequency can serve as an estimate of the piecewise substring-semantics information.
-The inverse document frequency quantifies how infrequent $s$ is generated in sentences with distinct semantics.
-A high inverse document frequency implies that we can easily identify the target semantics $Sem(x)$ among all possible semantics.
+The inverse document frequency can serve as an estimate of the piecewise substring-semantics information, quantifying how useful a substring is to convey semantic information.
+A high inverse document frequency implies that only a few $Sem(x)$ in the corpus generate $s$ as their maximal substring.
+In other words, we can easily identify the target semantics by examining whether $s$ appears as maximal substrings. \begin{small}